brainhack-ch/superres-mri/README.md

 ## Run the SINAPP example

 This example of SINAPP that performs NLM denoising was developed during the BrainHack Global Geneva 2019 and provides a proof of feasibility of the envisioned framework.
+Details about the solutions adopted to run a docker inside an other container are available at https://github.com/brainhack-ch/superres-mri/issues/5.
 Its architecture is illustrated by the figure below:

 ![](resources/images/sinapp-nlmdenoise3.png)